1. Why Deep Java Library (DJL)?¶

 - Allows developers to use engine specific features

-2. Which DL engines can I run with DJL?¶
+2. Which models can I run with DJL?¶

-While DJL is designed to be engine-agnostic and to run with the any engine, we currently support the following engines:
+While DJL is designed to be engine-agnostic and can easily integrated with any engines, we currently support the following models:

 3. Does DJL support inference on GPU?¶